A Visitation of Spirits: Importance of Christianity

 Because the fictional town of Tims Creek is supposed to specifically resemble a multitude of rural towns in the American deep South, Kenan alludes to and ultimately criticizes a large amount of how Christian values are wrongly applied, namely by members of the Cross family.

 As demonstrated in many of the hallucinations Horace undergoes, he desires to be accepted by his family through the lens of a queer identity are promptly shot down and denied.
 This sense of betrayal is especially devastating when it comes from Jimmy as a minister of the local Baptist church.
 After Horace attempts to confide in Jimmy that he fantasizes about becoming an openly gay male, Jimmy tries only to assure him that these thoughts are temporary and that he will eventually see the error in his ways.
 Kenan is criticizing the intolerant and ensnaring tendencies that are brought through a misinterpretation of the Bible, one that overemphasizes any reference to the punishment of homosexuality over the more important ideas of love and family.

+Kenan’s critique of Christianity is deeply tied to its colonial and exclusionary legacies.
+The faith practiced by Horace’s family, while a source of strength and structure, becomes a tool of moral rigidity that excludes queer expressions of identity.
+In a pivotal scene, the demon that possesses Horace mocks Reverend Jimmy’s religious authority, symbolizing the failure of institutional religion to offer true spiritual refuge to those who deviate from its norms.
+The biblical references throughout the novel (particularly the echo of the Gerasene demoniac story) function both as intertextual commentary and as an indictment of how religious institutions demonize queerness.
+Christianity, in this context, is not just a set of beliefs but an inherited system of control that enforces social conformity and suppresses individual difference.